awwx/meteor-go-offline/README.md

 </body>
 ```

 ## Support

-Support this package (and more like it!) by
-making a weekly contribution with
+Support my work by making a weekly contribution of your choice with
 [Gittip](https://www.gittip.com/awwx/).